Homes for sale in North Bethesda, MD

 What’s the climate like?

-If you like both warm summers and plenty of snow, then consider Bethesda as your new sanctuary.
+If you like both warm summers and plenty of snow, then add this to your real estate home listings in North Bethesda, MD.
 Its hot (May to September) and cold (December to March) seasons last for an average of three months each.
 Throughout the year, the temperature typically stays within the range of 27°F to 87°F. Summer is the best time to enjoy Bethesda’s outdoors, as the area gets about 197 days of sunshine annually.

 However, if you plan to live here, make sure to have a raincoat and umbrella on the ready as Bethesda receives about 43 inches of rain a year.
 That’s 10 inches more than the national average.